MENU

 Hall, Margaret I.; BA, Hons.
 (UBC), LLB (Queen’s), LLM (UBC), PhD (UBC); Professor, Simon Fraser University

 Margaret I. Hall joined Simon Fraser University in 2019 as the Society of Notaries Public of British Columbia Chair in Applied Legal Studies.
-She is the Director of the MA in Applied Legal Studies Program at Simon Fraser, and an Adjunct Professor in the Faculty of Law at Thompson Rivers University, and in the Australian Centre for Health Law Research (Faculty of Law, Queensland University of Technology).
+She is the Director of the MA in Applied Legal Studies Program at Simon Fraser and an Adjunct Professor in the Faculty of Law at Thompson Rivers University, and at the Australian Centre for Health Law Research (Faculty of Law, Queensland University of Technology).

 Email: mihall@sfu.ca